Smethwick Music Workshop 1984

 “The workshop had a fusion of music.
 World Music was what they were starting to call it – but it’s funny how people with Scots or Irish ancestry like myself are much more aware of their folk heritage than the English are of theirs.
 My particular skills, voice and percussion, going back in time, are the universal things people would have come up with before anything else, banging on rocks and logs before drums were fabricated and they would be vocalising.
 That was the precursor to any invention of instruments.
 That was the luck of my musical skills because I’ve found it’s easy to engage whatever group on that level; if you get into a guitar or keyboard then people have to put in the work, have to practice, and get up to a standard to share with other musicians and build a community around you.
 And you’ve all got to operate on an understandable level.
 Once you’re into that realm, then you’re beginners and intermediate and super duper musicians.
 With vocal and percussion you can demonstrate the foothold that anyone can get into music making and sing about things that concern your community.
 We kept an eye on being as multicultural as possible while acknowledging your own heritage.
 It was inspiring.”

-“A lot of the songs we did related to a theme, whether it was housing or whatever.
+“A lot of the songs we did back at the workshop related to a theme, whether it was housing or whatever.
 That was one of the joys and pleasures of it.
 You were working to a brief.
 It needed to be informed by community issues.
 You wanted to address an issue with a song.
 It wasn’t just ‘Oh baby baby, shake your booty aha la la blah blah blah’.
 I was open and my tastes were broadening.
 It informed my practice for a long time.
-I’m sure I’ve been marked, not just with music, by this idea that you can enlighten someone to a skill they haven’t got, or to let people know that this is possible, even if you thought to yourself it wasn’t possible.”
+I’m sure I’ve been marked, not just with music, by this idea that you can enlighten someone to a skill they haven’t got, or to let people know that this is possible, even if you thought to yourself it wasn’t possible.

 Some documentation from the first workshop week at the Community Association of West Smethwick and the night at the Red Cow.